stevecondylios/lisp-learning-resources/README.md

 - This video recommends starting with [scheme](https://www.youtube.com/watch?v=GWdf1flcLoM&t=4m50s) because it's so small it can be learned in ~ 1 hour.
   - It also says some learn scheme by simply reading the [specification](https://standards.scheme.org/).
     - According to [here](https://stackoverflow.com/questions/6523396/scheme-core-language-specification/6523520#comment7680042_6523520) scheme 5 is famously small (50 pages), scheme 6 is a much larger language.
 (I presume scheme 7 is probably larger still).
+- 5 minute tutorial on how to run webserver (using hunchentoot), how to render html and pass a URL parameter ([here](https://www.youtube.com/watch?v=A4PzSsOD-CQ).

 ### Installing and doing the basics in common lisp